 If you go, I’d ask for very clear directions from the Outdoor School.
 I would not have been concerned except I was alone with my three kids AND there is no cell phone reception in this area.
 That’s not the best combination!

-The Hemlock Falls trail is slippery when muddy, so wear your boots!
+The Hemlock Falls trail is slippery when muddy, so wear your best hiking shoe (see my favorite HERE)!
 Also, our youngest is 3 and she was able to manage the trail with a little help from me.
 I wouldn’t bring much younger children unless you have them in a hiking carrier.
 It’s very hilly.

 The # to call for Mohican School of Outdoors: 419-938-6671